 Each instructor may have different rules for what happens if you miss lecture or section, so be sure to consult your course syllabus or website for that information.
 Typically, if you miss a lecture, you must find or make a friend in the class whose notes you can borrow.
 The pre-major courses typically require section attendance, so you are likely to lose points (as well as course material and TA assistance) if you miss section.

 All pre-major classes must be taken for a letter grade.
-For Comm 87, 88, & 89, there is no P/NP grading option on GOLD, so even if you decide midway through the quarter not to be a comm major after all, you cannot switch the class to the P/NP option.
+For Comm 87, 88, & 89, there is no P/NP grading option on GOLD, so even if you decide midway through the quarter that you no longer want to pursue the comm major after all, you cannot switch the class to the P/NP option.
 Comm 1 and PSTAT 5A/5LS do have the P/NP grading option on GOLD, as these courses also meet GE requirements.
 If you are a pre-comm student, you must choose the letter grade option for all pre-major courses, if you choose P/NP and earn a P, you are no longer eligible for the Comm major.
 If you have already taken PSTAT 5A/LS and earned a P, you are not eligible to take COMM 87 since it is considered an equivalent course (therefore, a repeat).
-If you were not declared or making progress toward Pre-Comm you took Comm 1 or PSTAT 5A/LS for the P/NP grading option as a GE, or for another major), and earned a P, and then later decided to be a Comm major, you will need to submit a petition for an exception to the grading option policy, and your original letter grade you earned for the course will be calculated into your pre-major GPA.
+If you were not declared or making progress toward the Pre-Comm major when you took Comm 1 or PSTAT 5A/LS for the P/NP grading option (for example, as a GE, or for another major), and earned a P, and then later decided to pursue the Comm major, you will need to submit a petition for an exception to the grading option policy, and the original letter grade you earned for the course will be calculated into your pre-major GPA.

 NO. Many students who are considering the comm major often prefer to begin with Comm 1, because that course provides an overview of the many different topics that we teach in our upper division classes.